evgenyneu/core-location-tester-ios/README.md

 This demo app tests Core Location accuracy.
 It allows to change 'Accuracy', 'Distance Filter' and 'Activity Type' parameters of Location Manager and see how it affects accuracy of detected location.

 I created this app in order to understand the accuracy of location detection on different devices with different connectivity options.
-It also allows to check, for example, how turning WiFi on and off affects the accuracy (and it does).
+For example, I was wondering how the presence of WiFi networks affects the accuracy.

 <img src='https://github.com/evgenyneu/core-location-tester-ios/blob/master/graphics/core-location-tester-ios.png' alt='core location accuracy tester app iOS accuracy' width='414'>